Good Scientists Embrace Competing Working Hypotheses

 During this warming event the subsurface ocean temperature was lower than normal.

 “An increasing preponderance of positive ice extent anomalies, with an optimum in the 1960s, was observed during the period 1949–66, concurrent with atmospheric cooling in the circumpolar zone of ~1°C, a fall in the Spitsbergen mean winter temperature of ~3°C, and an increase in the mean winter air pressure in the western Barents Sea of ~6 hPa.”

-During this cooling event the temperature in the ocean was higher than normal.
+During this atmospheric cooling event the temperature in ocean waters were higher than normal.

 Similarly the most recent Arctic warming again reveals the fingerprint of the Arctic Iris Effect.
 There was no atmospheric warming in Arctic when there was an insulating cover of multiyear sea ice.
 Measurements between 1950 and 1990 reported a cooling Arctic atmosphere prompting researchers to publish, “Absence Of Evidence For Greenhouse Warming Over The Arctic Ocean In The Past 40 Years”.
 They concluded, “This discrepancy suggests that present climate models do not adequately incorporate the physical processes that affect the Polar Regions.”